ksenyanix/ksenyanix/README.md

-### Hi there 👋
+- 👋 Hi, I’m Kseniia Nikulina from Saint-P!
+- 👀 Currently studying developing skills in Machine Learning/Data Science

 <!--
 **ksenyanix/ksenyanix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-👋 Hi, I’m Kseniia Nikulina from Saint-P!
-👀 Currently studying developing skills in Machine Learning/Data Science -->
+-->